-I, also, understand that once I have tested ed "positive" I can be rete sted at any time during that school year.
+I, also, understand that once I have tested "positive" I can be retested at any time during that school year.

-Date: 20
+Date:20

+Student Signature

-Student Signature Parent /Guardian Signature
+Parent /Guardian Signature

-, he Lake Central School Cor a later date, I understand o participate in any extracurricular activities, athletic, poration for the remainder of this school year.
-In order that I must consent to the terms of the Drug Testing
+I, have decided not to participate in any extracurricular activities, athletic, and student driver programs sponsored by the Lake Central School Corporation for the remainder of this school year.
+In order for me to participate in these programs at a later date, I understand, that I must consent to the terms of the Drug Testing Program and submit a signed consent form.

-Student Signature Date
+Student Signature

-Parent/Guardian Signature Date
+Parent/Guardian Signature